 Homegirl London’s Food Review: Radici Italian Restaurant.
-Homeboy and I had an amazing meal recently at this Southern Italian Trattoria located opposite the Almeida Theatre just off Upper Street.
-The chef patron is Francesco Mazzei who serves a selection of tasty rustic dishes including pizza and pasta.
-If you’re looking for Italian restaurants in Islington, pizza in Angel or pre theatre meals near Almeida, then you must book a table at the Radici Italian Restaurant.
+Homeboy and I had a fantastic meal recently at this Southern Italian Trattoria located opposite the Almeida Theatre just off Upper Street.
+The chef patron is Francesco Mazzei who serves a selection of tasty rustic dishes, including pizza and pasta.
+If you’re looking for Italian restaurants in Islington, pizza in Angel or pre-theatre meals near Almeida, then you must book a table at the Radici Italian Restaurant.

 “Rustic taste of Southern Italy in the heart of Islington where you can savour delicious pasta, pizza and a few glasses of wine before watching a performance at the Almeida theatre opposite” Homegirl London

 The chef patron is Francesco Mazzei who takes inspiration from his Southern Italian background and names the restaurant ‘Radici’ which is Italian for roots.
 The kitchen is run by Antonio Mazzone who has worked with Francesco for over a decade.
 The menu is small but perfectly formed, and the dishes come out of the kitchen quite quickly, which is helpful if you are going to a theatre performance at the Almeida opposite.

 Nibbles include pizza base with olive oil and rosemary, bread with extra virgin olive oil and nocellara olives which are those lovely green buttery soft ones.
 Small snacks comprised of spicy meatballs, nduja (Italian spicy spreadable pork salumi) bruschetta and smoked aubergine crocchette.
 We tried the crocchette which featured mashed smoked aubergine inside a fried breadcrumb coating.
 Antipasti featured salumi with buffalo mozzarella and charred mackerel with hen egg and Sicilian peppers.